 I am a Senior Fellow of the Higher Education Academy, have an MA in Higher Education (University of Westminster) and am a Fellow of the Royal Society of Biology.
-I am a member of the Biochemical Society and British Pharmacological Society.
+I am a member of the British Pharmacological Society.

-I am currently collaborating with Dr Sharron Rossiter, University of Hertfordshire and Dr Joanne Murray, University of Edinburgh.
-I collaborate with the Tissue engineering and Cancer Research Groups.
-I have received funding from the Biochemical Society and Nuffield Society.
+I currently collaborating with Dr Sharron Rossiter, University of Hertfordshire and Dr Joanne Murray, University of Edinburgh.

 Pedagogical research: I am evaluating how virtual laboratory simulations influence student engagement and learning, peer-marking and streaming of laboratory classes.
-I have published findings and have presented at national and international HE teaching conferences. https://blog.labster.com/my-labster-experience-caroline-smith-westminster-university
+Following a move to on-line teaching in the pandemic I have evaluated the impacts of these changes.
+I have published findings and have presented at national and international HE teaching conferences.